attemoi/MoistureBot/README.md

 The project includes two sample addins:

   - "Moikkaaja", responds to basic Finnish greetings in messages received either in group or friend chat.
-  - "AutoJoiner", automatically joins group chats when invited.
+  - "AutoJoiner", automatically join group chats when invited.

 All the interfaces needed for creating an addin are included in the MoistureBotLib library.